 Inability of Olaide-Mesewaku to secure better sponsorship for the 16-year old festival apart from MTN did not dampen the excitement of Badagry people who heartily embraced a celebration that has come to give full expression to their culture that would have otherwise remained unacknowledged.

 But it was a source of concern for Olaide-Mesewaku who lamented, "The festival has always been occasion for creativity and glamorous display of African tangible and intangible cultural and natural heritage.

 The basic objective of this festival is to expose the socio-economic potentials of Badagry and Lagos State to the international community and thus attract investors to Badagry, a tourism haven waiting to be tapped… This year's festival was faced with a lot of challenges, especially with regards to funding.
 Organising a festival of this magnitude is always capital intensive.

 "All the commercial banks operating in Badagry community failed woefully to respond to our letters of assistance asking them to place adverts for just N30,000 on the programme brochure and so failed in their corporate social responsibility to the community.
 Even at this stage we have already run into deficit".

-Nevertheless, it was the hope of Olaide-Mesewaku that support, both from government and corporate bodies, would improve next year so the festival becomes bigger and better to achieve its aim of linking Africans at home and those in the Diaspora.
+Nevertheless, it was the hope of Olaide-Mesewaku that supported, both from government and corporate bodies, which would improve next year so that the festival becomes bigger and better to achieve its aims of linking Africans at home and those in the Diaspora.